Chuck Drulis

 Charles John Drulis (March 8, 1918 – August 23, 1972) was an American football player and coach born in Girardville, Pennsylvania.
-He attended Temple University and played seven seasons in the National Football League.
+He attended Temple University and played seven seasons in the National Football League (NFL).
 Drulis, along with his brothers Joe and Albert, who also played in the NFL, was elected into the Pennsylvania Sports Hall of Fame.

 Drulis made his professional debut in the NFL in 1942 with the Chicago Bears but spent the next two-and-a-half seasons in military service during World War II.
 He returned to the Bears in 1945 and played there until 1949.
 Drulis spent his final season with the Green Bay Packers.